borisgarbuzov/mortgage-vs-rent/README.md

 Mortgage insurance is not modelled — we assume the downpayment is large enough to avoid it (20% or more).
 The model captures the main financial flows.
-It does not capture the non-financial factors and those hard to quantify.
+It does not capture the non-financial factors and those that are hard to quantify.
 For example, the ability to customize an owned property; the time cost of property search and eventual sale; the loss of geographic mobility; or the risk of rental income disruption if you relocate and must sublet.
 These are real